 We need to talk

 Young Victorians are drinking less than previous generations at the same time but are still at risk from binge-drinking and alcohol-related violence.
-This shift away from regular drinking by young people was an opportunity for VicHealth (our peak health promotion organisation in Victoria) to engage in a meaningful conversation on the topic of alcohol harms.
+This shift away from regular drinking by young people was an opportunity for VicHealth (a health promotion foundation that promotes good health and prevents chronic disease) to engage in a meaningful conversation on the topic of alcohol harms.
 Perhaps now is the time for the idea of drinking in moderation to catch on?

 Finding the conversations